ImSakshiMali/FIFA_data-analysis/README.md

 8 Select players with skill Moves = 5.0
 9 Fetch record of Neymar Jr
 10 Check Countrywise average Ht and Wt of players.

-#FIFA_data-analysis
-This project involves the analysis of FIFA player data using Python, numpy and pandas.
-The dataset used in this project contains information about FIFA players.
-#FIFA_data-analysis
-This project involves the analysis of FIFA player data using Python, numpy and pandas.
-The dataset used in this project contains information about FIFA players.